learn-co-curriculum/ruby-rails-testing/README.md

 Features are the fanciest, so we'll leave them for last.
 They are preferred over regular Rails "View" tests.

-  it "is invalid without a lastname" do end

 # RSpec